vmware-archive/go-reminders/README.md

     helm status go-reminders

-Helm is a powerful tool for kubernetes deployment management and a good read of [its documentation](https://helm.sh/docs/) is in order for those not yet familiar.
+Helm is a powerful tool for Kubernetes deployment management and a good read of [its documentation](https://helm.sh/docs/) is in order for those not yet familiar.